Pain after Knee Replacement – What to Do?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 Karl Philipp Kutzner

-What to do if the TKA still hurts?
+What to do if the knee replacement still hurts?

-Knee pain after the implantation of a knee prosthesis (TKA) is an issue that affects many patients.
-Despite modern surgical techniques and high-quality implants, some people complain about persistent or new pain in the knee joint after the operation.
-While mild discomfort may be considered normal during the healing phase, prolonged or severe pain requires detailed analysis and treatment.
-In this article you will find out what causes pain after a knee prosthesis and what therapeutic measures can help to alleviate these symptoms.
+Knee pain after the implantation of a knee prosthesis (knee replacement) is a topic that affects many patients.
+Despite modern surgical techniques and high-quality implants, some people complain of persistent or new pain in the knee joint after the operation.
+While mild discomfort during the healing phase can be considered normal, prolonged or severe pain requires a precise analysis and treatment.
+In this article, you will learn about the possible causes of pain after a knee replacement and the therapeutic measures that can help alleviate these complaints.

-Normal postoperative discomfort vs. pathological pain after knee replacement
+Normal postoperative complaints vs. pathological pain after knee replacement

 1. Normal pain after knee surgery